Large language models: are they really AI?

 Get fast, reliable data for LLMs

-Considering that ChatGPT was trained on the largest volume of text data the world has ever known, it’s not surprising that it can be very convincing.
+Considering that ChatGPT was trained on the largest volume of text data the world has ever known with the help of the best data labeling tools, it’s not surprising that it can be very convincing.
 But it is only an illusion of intelligence.
 Competence in written communication does not mean that it is capable of anything else.

 What has surprised many, however, is its ability to do things we didn’t expect it to learn from natural language processing.
 When you train a large language model on every piece of text on the web, with 175 billion parameters in its neural network (that was GPT-3; GPT-4 has 1 trillion), you’re bound to be surprised by just how good it is.
 But let’s not get carried away by interpreting that as a sign of intelligence.